seanim1/CMake-CrossPlatform_Test/README.md

 - [Enable the developer mode](https://developer.android.com/studio/debug/dev-options)
    - Tapping the Build Number 7 times.
 - [Run the project on Android Device](https://developer.android.com/studio/run/device)
-   - On the device, open the Settings app, select Developer options, and then enable USB debugging. (you may need to turn it off and back on)
+   - On the device, open the Settings app, select Developer options, and then enable USB debugging.
+   - If you are on a new computer, you may need to turn it off and back on, because doing so prompts "allow debugging from this computer"
 - In Android Studio (if you aren't in it already), connect with your Android device then press "Run".
 ### iOS (XCode)
 - try to build the project.